spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

     unique *classes* and choose a different style for each of the classes.
 We can think of classifying our life expectancy data into 3 classes, ``LOW``, ``MEDIUM`` and ``HIGH``.
-Choose :guilabel:`LIFEXPCT` as the :guilabel:`Column` and choose :guilabel:`3` as the classes. you will see there are many :guilabel:`Mode` optionsavailable.
+Choose :guilabel:`LIFEXPCT` as the :guilabel:`Column` and choose :guilabel:`3` as the classes.
+You will see there are many :guilabel:`Mode` optionsa vailable.
 Let us see the logic behind each of these modes.
     There are 5 modes available. :guilabel:`Equal Interval`, :guilabel:`Quantile`, :guilabel:`Natural Breaks (Jenks)`,
     :guilabel:`Standard Deviation` and :guilabel:`Pretty Breaks`.